-I firmly believe that setting smart, aggressive goals is so important when improving your finances.
-There are no “right” or “wrong” goals but using this proven system to set your goals will help you stay accountable to them every step of the way.
+Setting smart, aggressive goals is so important when improving your finances.
+There are no “right” or “wrong” goals, but using this proven system to set your goals will help you stay accountable to them every step of the way.

 7. Monitor Your Progress

-Consistently monitoring your progress can be extremely motivating!
-The key here is to understand how you best learn and monitor your progress accordingly.
+Consistently monitoring your progress can be extremely motivating.
+The key here is understanding how you learn best and monitoring your progress accordingly.

-Let me explain…personally, I am a very visual person.
-So tracking my progress using visual tools helps me stay excited about our future and focused on our financial goals.
+Are you a visual learner?
+If so, tracking your progress using visual tools will help you stay excited about your future and remain focused on your financial goals.

 Using a customizable savings tracker is another great tool for visual learners.

-If you are a verbal person then physically writing out your goals or using a calendar to track your habits would be an effective method to evaluate your progress.
+If you are a verbal learner then physically writing out your goals or using a calendar to track your habits would be an effective method to evaluate your progress.

 Essentially you just need to find a way of tracking that aligns with your personality because you will be more likely to stick with it.